telekrex/basilisk/README.md

 `basilisk.py` is fully functional as is without installing anything other than python, but if you really want a binary, I would suggest installing [PyInstaller](https://pyinstaller.org/en/stable/installation.html) and running `python -m PyInstaller --onefile basilisk.py`.
 This would make sense if you have a device where you want basilisk, but not python.

 ## Credits
-Orignal work written by telekrex.
+Code by by telekrex.
 Please direct any suggestions, questions, or suspected security vulnerabilities to telekrex@gmail.com.
+Artwork created with Perhance AI.